 It is also used to treat pulmonary edema, or fluid in the lungs, which is not related to heart failure, as well as to help alleviate a number of other canine and feline diseases and conditions.

-How Does Furosemide Work?
+How Furosemide Works

 More specifically, it is referred to as a loop diuretic, because furosemide acts on the loop of Henle (part of the kidney) to stop the kidney from reabsorbing sodium and chloride.
 Because sodium and chloride are not reabsorbed, more water passes in the urine and ultimately increases the volume of urine produced.

-There are several diseases and conditions in dogs and cats which furosemide can help treat.
+There are several diseases and conditions in dogs and cats, which furosemide can help treat.